 \subsection{Results}

-We show results in Table \ref{table:methods} reports results for the poorly pre-training aligned DomainBed-OOP, higly pre-training aligned DomainBed-IP, and standard DomainBed datasets.
-Underlined results represent the best performance of any single method (excluding method combinations), while the bold numbers show the highest performance overall, excluding the upper bound and zeros-hot baseline.
+Table \ref{table:methods} reports results for the poorly pre-training aligned DomainBed-OOP, higly pre-training aligned DomainBed-IP, and standard DomainBed datasets.
+Underlined results highlight the best performance of any single method (excluding method combinations), while the bold numbers show the highest performance overall, excluding the upper bound and zeros-hot baseline.
 Overall, we find that AlignmentScore is highly predictive of performance.
 More detailed observations about the results follow, while a comparison to PerceptualSimilarityScore can be found in Appendix \ref{sec:perceptual_comparison}.

-\textbf{DG methods have nearly solved DomainBed-IP:} In most datasets within DomainBed-IP, domain generalization approaches have nearly solved the problem of generalization.
-On three out of five datasets (DomainNet, OfficeHome, and PACS), the best DG method even outperforms the oracle!
-A notable exception is TerraIncognita, where CLIPood scores only 63.5\%, far below the oracle's 93.4\%, highlighting this dataset as a challenging outlier.
+\textbf{DG methods perform well on DomainBed-IP:} In most datasets within DomainBed-IP, domain generalization approaches achieve excellent performance. \emph{On two out of five datasets ( OfficeHome and PACS), the best DG method even outperforms the oracle.} A notable exception is TerraIncognita, where CLIPood scores 30\% below the oracle, highlighting this dataset as a challenging outlier.
 Interestingly, all three datasets where performance exceeds the oracle have an average IP AlignmentScore of 0.28, while the others have a lower average AlignmentScore of around 0.26.
 Therefore, the underperformance of TerraIncognita may be partially explained by its lower IP AlignmentScore, suggesting that alignment plays a significant role in DG performance, even within the IP case.
 Another interesting observation is that on the IP subset, the zero-shot model can achieve performances greater than the finetuned models (for PACS and VLCS). \emph{This means that, for IP-data, DG finetuning sometimes causes more catastrophic forgetting than learning of new features} We show additional analysis of zero-shot models in Appendix \ref{sec:zs_analysis}.

 \textbf{DG Methods leave much to be desired on DomainBed-OOP, but are still stronger than ERM:} In DomainBed-OOP, we observe that even the top-performing DG methods struggle with low-alignment data.
 For example, CLIPood achieves 57.1\% accuracy, which is a significant drop compared to its performance on DomainBed-IP (84.7\%) and DomainBed-All (78.1\%).
-Despite this, DG methods still outperform Empirical Risk Minimization (ERM), which scores only 47.0\% on DomainBed-OOP.
-Therefore DG methods are better equipped to handle domain shifts than ERM, possibly due to weak transfer of knowlegdge from pre-trained features.
+Despite this, DG methods still outperform Empirical Risk Minimization (ERM) by up to 10\% on DomainBed-OOP.
+Thus, DG methods are better equipped to handle domain shifts than ERM, possibly due to weak transfer of knowlegdge from pre-trained features.
 Nevertheless, there is still substantial room for improvement on low-alignment samples.